SaiSindhuja197/mslearn-fabric/Instructions/Labs/03-real-time-analytics.md

     This code queries the **IotDeviceData** table, which contains the device data from the streaming source.

-4. In a new code cell, add and run the following code:
+4. Add a new code cell, and run the following code:

     ```python
    # Add more data to the source stream